Carbon monophosphide

 Carbon monophosphide is a diatomic chemical with formula CP.
 It is a heavier analog of the cyanide radical (CN).
 CP and CN are both open-shell species with doublet Π ground electronic states while the ground states of CS and CO are closed-shell.
 The related anion, CP−, is called cyaphide and isoelectronic with CS.

 Detection in interstellar medium

-The simple diatomic carbon monophosphide (CP) was detected in the circumstellar envelope of the star IRC +10216 in 1990.
-The identification was made by matching 10 rotational lines observed with the IRAM 30m radiotelescope.
+Carbon monophosphide was detected in the circumstellar envelope of the star IRC +10216 in 1990, observed with the IRAM 30m radiotelescope.